Fairfax, Oklahoma

 Fairfax is a town in Osage County, Oklahoma, United States.
 The Osage Nation reservation is coterminous with the county.
-The population was 1,380 at the 2010 census, down 11.3 percent from the figure of 1,555 recorded in 2000.
+As of the 2020 census, Fairfax had a population of 1,136.
 It was the home of the ballerinas Maria and Marjorie Tallchief.

 History

 When the Santa Fe Railway chose to go up Salt Creek valley and bypassed the village of Gray Horse (which continues to exist today as the home of one of the Osage tribe's three major historic bands) the present day town of Fairfax was created.
 Local merchants, including Lew A. Wismeyer, moved buildings from Gray Horse and leased 40 acres acres for a townsite.
 Wismeyer rejected the name Coda proposed by the railroad and convinced them to call the depot Fairfax after a hotel he had stayed at in Washington, D.C.
 The Osage tribe retained title to the townsite until March 3, 1905, when Congress provided for the land to be sold at public auction, with the proceeds credited to the tribe.
 Fairfax had 470 residents at the time of statehood in 1907.
 Fairfax is also the site of the majority of the Osage Indian Murders that took place in the 1920s in Osage County, Oklahoma.
 The murders occurred following the discovery of oil on the Osage Nation Reservation (coterminous with the county).
 At least 24 Osages were murdered in a plot masterminded by William Hale.